 LinkedIn’s Workforce Learning Report found that 94 percent of employees would stay at a company longer if the organization invested in their growth.
 Most of us want a career that challenges us, builds our skills, and occasionally nudges us outside our comfort zone.
 If we let our people get bored, they will naturally disengage and likely start looking around for intriguing opportunities elsewhere.

 We need to help our people grow professionally in the areas they want to grow.
-Everyone is unique, so offered growth opportunities can’t be cookie cutter in nature.
+Everyone is unique, so offered growth opportunities can’t be cookie-cutter in nature.
 We must construct a customized career development plan that is right for the individual.

 This is a massive benefit for the organization as well.
 We reap the benefits of those new skills, increased confidence, and a workforce that is re-energized.

 Autonomy is freedom.
 Freedom to decide when to come into the office and when to work from home.
 Freedom to modify the traditional 9 to 5 workday to accommodate family and personal obligations.
 It boils down to having control over one’s own self.
-Autonomy empowers employees to take ownership over their work lives and make choices that best fit their situation.
+Autonomy empowers employees to take ownership of their work lives and make choices that best fit their situation.
 It's trusting your employees to make important decisions with minimal oversight.

 When we afford our people autonomy, they are happier, more engaged, and feel satisfied in their roles.
 They feel accountable for their actions and strive to meet expectations.
 They feel valued and have an easier time finding that elusive work-life balance.
 Of course, the degree of autonomy will vary by the worker and task based on skill and experience.